Deepak-Mahanta/Deepak-Mahanta/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I have completed my B.Tech from Biju Patnaik University of Technology.\
-🌱 &nbsp;I'm on track for learning more about Full Stack Development , Systems Design, and I'm currently learning front-end development as part of my journey toward becoming a full stack developer..\
+🌱 &nbsp;I'm on track for learning more about Full Stack Development , Systems Design, and I'm currently learning front-end development as part of my journey toward becoming a full stack developer.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me for any help or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me at [Linkedin](https://www.linkedin.com/in/contactdeepk) !
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://www.example.com/resume1.html) for more details about me.
-I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>

 ### 🛠 &nbsp;Tech Stack